Why an Attitude of Gratitude is Important?

 The magic formula:

 1. Whatever happens in life, bad or good, always be grateful.
-Even if something bad happens, see something positive in it and be thankful to it.
+Even if something bad happens, see something positive in it and be thankful for it.
 Ignore the negative.

 2. Start your day by saying thank you to the Universe or to your God that the Universe has given you another new day.

 3. Be thankful for every work throughout the day.
-Make positive affirmations important part of life.
+Make positive affirmations an important part of life.

 4. The more gratitude you consciously think and feel, the more abundance you receive.